What Is Trauma-Informed Care?

 However, how many of us think of the people who are behind these individuals who are helping them cope?
 How do they manage to deal with the trauma of others?
 What are the challenges they need to face and endure to achieve the outcome they aim for PSTD clients?

-Trauma-Informed Therapy: Things To Know About This Therapy
+Trauma: The Trauma-Informed Therapy Things To Know About

 - Counselors have witnessed the burden of people first hand that’s why they tend to feel their pain.
 If one is not trauma-informed or is not knowledgeable in handling trauma cases, he may have the possibility to be too attached to his patients.
 Sometimes, the skepticism of other people which includes pain, misery, anguish, injury, or anything they are suffering from is all absorbed by the person who conducts the treatment.
 If a patient who recently lost someone says, “The pain is too much to bear.
 I am lost, and I don’t know what to do,” and so forth, a therapist cannot refuse to listen.
 A counselor should be all ears to what his patient is conveying, making him prone to feeling the pain as well.